National ranking

 Reading This Ranking in Context

-This ranking of "employers with most h-1b filings" is computed directly from the underlying PlainEmployers dataset — no editorial cherry-picking, no paid placements.
+According to the Department of Labor, H-1B Labor Condition Applications, this ranking of "employers with most h-1b filings" is computed directly from the underlying PlainEmployers dataset, no editorial cherry-picking, no paid placements.
 50 employers currently qualify for this ranking based on our minimum-filing and minimum-record thresholds.
 At position one, Amazon.com Services LLC (WA) leads the list with a filings of 5,757, a figure pulled directly from the most recent federal or state disclosure rather than corporate self-reporting.
-The underlying source — Department of Labor, H-1B Labor Condition Applications — is a legally mandated filing, which is why we treat it as the authoritative signal rather than survey data or crowd-sourced reviews.
+The underlying source - Department of Labor, H-1B Labor Condition Applications - is a legally mandated filing, which is why we treat it as the authoritative signal rather than survey data or crowd-sourced reviews.

 Source: Department of Labor, H-1B Labor Condition Applications.